mark-when/obsidian-plugin/README.md

 ### Install the plugin manually

-1. Go to the repo's latest [release page](https://github.com/mark-when/obsidian-plugin/releases/latest), and download the files `main.js`, `manifest.json`, and everything in `assets/`.
+1. Go to the repo's latest [release page](https://github.com/mark-when/obsidian-plugin/releases/latest), and download `obsidian-markwhen.zip`.
-2. Copy these files to your local path `[yourvault]/.obsidian/plugins/markwhen/`.
-You may need to create the folder `markwhen` by yourself.
+2. Copy these files to your local path `[yourvault]/.obsidian/plugins/`.
 3. Launch/restart Obsidian, or refresh the plugin list, you will see this plugin.
 4. In the plugin list, enable `Markwhen` and enjoy!